lucafa/Utility/README.md

 backup.sh is a script to make a directory backup for Linux

 tablename2sql.py: is a python script to encode the table name during SQL injection attack

+stresstest.sh: is a simple script to conduct a stress test simulating several parallel connection